Data protection information for customers and business partners

 9. What data protection rights do I have?

-You have the right to information, correction, deletion or restriction of the processing of your stored data, a right to object to the processing as well as a right to data portability and to lodge a complaint in accordance with the requirements of data protection law.
+You have the right to obtain information about your stored data, to have it corrected or deleted, to restrict its processing, to object to its processing, to data portability and to lodge a complaint in accordance with the requirements of data protection law.

 Right to information: